-Residents can drop off food scraps at any transfer station in Vermont (there may be a charge).
+Residents can drop off food scraps at any transfer station in Vermont (there may be a charge) We charge $1 per gallon of food waste at Gleason Transfer Station.
 Some haulers will pick up food scraps from businesses, and even for residents.
 Contact any of these haulers to request their services.

 What is accepted in curbside/drop-off composting?

 -Check with your hauler/transfer station for a list of what they will accept.

 What do I store my food scraps in?